mongodb/support-tools/mongoWellnessChecker/README.md

     mongosh --quiet --norc mongoWellnessChecker.js > mongoWellnessChecker-output.json

-To execute on a remote `mongod` or `mongos` with authentication (see the next section for the minimum required permissions), run:
+To execute on a remote `mongod` or `mongos` with authentication and SSL/TLS (see the next section for the minimum required permissions), run:

-    mongosh HOST:PORT/admin -u ADMIN_USER -p ADMIN_PASSWORD --quiet --norc mongoWellnessChecker.js > mongoWellnessChecker-output.json
+    mongosh HOST:PORT/admin -u ADMIN_USER -p ADMIN_PASSWORD --quiet --norc --tls mongoWellnessChecker.js > mongoWellnessChecker-output.json

 If `ADMIN_PASSWORD` is omitted, the shell will prompt for the password.